 What are haemorrhoids?

 Haemorrhoids, also known as piles, are soft fleshy lumps just inside your back passage (anus).
-They bleed easily when you have had a bowel movement.
-They do not usually cause pain but can cause itching.
+They have a rich blood supply and bleed easily, usually causing fresh bright-red bleeding when you have had a bowel movement.
+They do not usually cause pain but can cause itching around your anus.
 When large, they can pass through your anus (prolapsed pile), feeling like a lump when you clean yourself.

 Haemorrhoids develop gradually, often over a long period of time.
-They are associated with constipation, often run in families and can be made worse by pregnancy.
+They often run in families and can be made worse by pregnancy.

-What are the benefits of injecting or banding the haemorrhoids?
+What are the benefits of banding the haemorrhoids?

-Are there any alternatives to injecting or banding the haemorrhoids?
+Are there any alternatives to banding the haemorrhoids?

-Haemorrhoids can often be treated by simple measures, such as drinking plenty of fluid and increasing the amount of fibre in your diet.
+Haemorrhoids can often be treated by simple measures, such as making sure your bowel movements are bulky and soft, and that you do not strain while opening your bowels.
+Drinking plenty of fluid and increasing the amount of fibre in your diet usually improves the way your bowels work.

 What does the procedure involve?

-Your surgeon will examine carefully your back passage and lower bowel using a flexible or rigid telescope.
+Your surgeon will examine carefully your back passage and lower bowel using a small telescope.

 What complications can happen?